Comprehending an NYC parking sign requires “Babbel” on Steroids.

 Remember, one parking sign at the far end of the block may regulate your parking space.
 “The sign was far away” is not a defense to an NYC parking ticket.

-Larry’s Update: As we all know by now, the Evil Empire has completed a major project by replacing all the old, totally confusing parking signs with fresh parking signs that are just plain confusing.
+Larry’s First Update: As we all know by now, the Evil Empire has completed a major project by replacing all the old, totally confusing signs with fresh parking signs that are just plain confusing.
 We are no longer challenged to interpret the “double except” but the single except still applies (No standing, except Sundays).

 Here’s a link to the DOT NYC Parking Sign Regulations Map.

-You may wish to check out the redesigned sign guide below to compare total confusion with the just plain confusion.
+You may wish to check out the redesigned sign guide below to compare total confusion with just plain confusion.

 I’m rooting for all of us.